soloveyg/Vaers-Scientific-Study/README.md

 Install Python.
 I used version 3.12.8 https://www.python.org/downloads/

+After installing Python, run the following commands in a terminal to install the required libraries: pip install pandas pip install SQLAlchemy pip install plotly pip install numpy

 #### Step 2

 Install MS SQL Server.
 Select the Developer version when downloading. https://www.microsoft.com/en-us/sql-server/sql-server-downloads

+Launch SQL Server Management Studio.
+Connect the SQL Server instance with an account that has administrative privileges.

+Create a login for the management account.
+Run the following script to create a login.
+Replace VAERS_User and StrongPassword123! with your desired username and password.

+-- Create a SQL Server login
+CREATE LOGIN VAERS_User
+WITH PASSWORD = 'StrongPassword123!',
+     CHECK_POLICY = ON; -- Enforces password complexity
+GO

+Create a Database User for the VAERS Database.
+Run the following script to map the login to the database:

+-- Switch to the master database to ensure context
+USE master;
+GO

+-- Create the VAERS database
+CREATE DATABASE VAERS;
+GO

+-- Switch to the VEARS database
+USE VAERS;
+GO

+-- Create a user for the VEARS database
+CREATE USER VAERS_User FOR LOGIN VAERS_User;
+GO

+-- Assign the user necessary roles (e.g., db_owner for full control) EXEC sp_addrolemember 'db_owner', 'VAERS_User';
+GO

 #### Step 3